 3) Or apply at one of Nepal’s foreign consulates from abroad, in advance

-There are three options for the length of a tourist visa (for nationals of SAARC countries, the first 30 days is free):
+There are three options for the length of a tourist visa (for nationals of SAARC countries, the first 30 days are free):

 |15 days||$25 USD|